Trump’s demand for a border wall shut down the government. At the same time, his company was firing undocumented workers.

 “Unfortunately, this means the club must end its employment relationship with you today,” the Trump executive said, according to a recording that one worker made of her firing.

 “I started to cry,” said Gabriel Sedano, a former maintenance worker from Mexico who was among those fired.
 He had worked at the club since 2005.
 “I told them they needed to consider us.
-I had worked almost 15 years for them in this club, and I’d given the best of myself to this job.
+I had worked almost 15 years for them in this club, and I’d given the best of myself to this job.”

 “I’d never done anything wrong, only work and work.
 They said they didn’t have any comments to make.”